Nelsonville, Texas: History

 Nelsonville was settled in the 1850s, with one being Edward Daughtry in 1855; it was named for D. D. Nelson, who opened a store in the community after the Civil War ended.
 Isaac Lewis also managed a store, sawmill, gristmill and cotton gin at the same time.
-The town's first settlers were primarily Bohemian immigrants and arrived in the late 1860s to the early 1870s and bought land grants.
+The town's first settlers were primarily Bohemian immigrants who arrived in the late 1860s to the early 1870s and bought land grants.
 Nelsonville's post office opened in 1872; postmaster R. W. Thompson also served as the town physician.
 The post office was closed in 1909.
 The community extended northwest through a watershed that separated the drainage of the east and west forks of Mill Creek toward Industry.
 It also had a church, three steam-powered mills and gins, and 100 residents.
 It went up to 158 in 1900.
 It returned to 100 in the early 1930s.
-It had 6 businesses in 1936, but most of them closed not long after.
-It is now a farm community with 110 residents in the early 1990s.
+It had six businesses in 1936, but most of those closed not long after.
+It is now a farm community, with 110 residents in the early 1990s.
 As of 2000, Nelsonville had a population of 110.
 Most of the community's residents came from the Czech Republic and a local church serves as the community's centerpiece.